Marc Fleurbaey

 Marc Fleurbaey (born 11 October 1961) is a French researcher specialized in normative economics and social choice theory.
 He has been researcher and professor in the United Kingdom, France and the United States since 1994.
 He is currently professor at the Paris School of Economics.

 Education

-Fleurbaey graduated from the ENSAE ParisTech (ENSAE) and holds a PhD in Sociology under the supervision of Philippe Mongin from the French School for Advanced Studies in the Social Sciences (EHESS).
+Fleurbaey graduated from the ENSAE ParisTech (ENSAE) and holds a PhD in Economics under the supervision of Philippe Mongin from the French School for Advanced Studies in the Social Sciences (EHESS).

 Career

 Fleurbaey is a member of the French National Centre for Scientific Research.
 From 2011 to 2020, he was Robert E. Kuenne Professor of Economics and Humanistic Studies and Professor of Public Affairs at the Woodrow Wilson School of Public and International Affairs, Princeton University.

 Since 2020 he is professor at the Paris School of Economics.

 Fleurbaey has been editor-in-chief for Economics & Philosophy.
 He is currently the editor-in-chief for Social Choice and Welfare, two journals for political philosophy and philosophy of economics.